Snowdon Ultra® 50 Mile

 Take on ALL 5 of our 50 Milers for the Grand Slam Medal & Hall of Fame

 With live online GPS tracking from GB Race Tracker & brilliant support at checkpoints along the journey, it’s a race you’ll always remember!
-With UTMB Qualifying Points being processed, the race is a stunning challenge and a Navigation event.
+With UTMB Qualifying Points, the race is a stunning challenge and a Navigation event.

 Top 100 finishers earn a Gold Snowdon Ultra Medal, 101-200 finishers earn a Silver Snowdon Ultra Medal and 201+ finishers earn the Bronze Snowdon Ultra Medal.

 There are additional Bespoke GB Ultras Trophies for the Top 3 Male and Top 3 Female finishers and for the 1st 3 Teams (based on the accumulated times of their first 3 runners).